na-na-hi/renget/archive/bggpasta.md

 \>Q: Is The Dark Urge essentially "Tav+"?
 \>A: Yes.
 You get additional content, BUT there are points where if you've chosen to resist the Urge and/or don't complete quests the "right" way, you'll have to pass additional checks to avoid losing companions.
 \>Q: Are there any consequences to consuming tadpoles?
 \>A: [spoiler]No, for the most part.
-However if you've consumed any tadpoles, there will later be a DC21 Wisdom check to reject the Astral-Touched Tadpole, which impacts your appearance if consumed.[/spoiler]
+However if you've consumed any tadpoles, there will later be a DC21 Wisdom check to reject the Astral-Touched Tadpole, which affects your appearance if consumed.[/spoiler]
 \>Q: Should I enable Karmic Dice?
 \>A: Karmic Dice will avoid streaks of very low or very high rolls, both for you and the enemy.
 It is recommended to disable it if you're specializing.